 The notable absence of any human presence, the in-between spaces and the mundane moments challenge us to reassess our preconceived notions of such binaries as male/female, presence/absence, belonging/otherness and memory/reality.
 We are left wanting just a little bit more.

-My work is influenced by Edward Hopper, Richard Diebenkorn and Bosnian painter Safet Zec.
-I'm also inspired by the words of writers Maya Angelou, Neil Gaiman, Barbara Kingsolver and Sandra Cisneros; I paint to capture how their words make me feel.
+Artistic influences are Edward Hopper, Richard Diebenkorn and Bosnian painter Safet Zec.
+I'm also inspired by the words and storytelling of writers like Maya Angelou, Neil Gaiman, Barbara Kingsolver and Sandra Cisneros; I paint to capture how their words make me feel.